-Stage Two & Stage Three
+Stage Two & Stage Three Intervention

-Intervention IN ADDITION TO WHOLE SCHOOL UNIVERSAL.
-SOME PUPILS WILL ALSO REQUIRE ADDITIONAL TARGETED SUPPORT AND PROVISION:
+IN ADDITION TO WHOLE SCHOOL UNIVERSAL, SOME PUPILS WILL ALSO REQUIRE ADDITIONAL TARGETED SUPPORT AND PROVISION:

 Strategies are in place to gather the pupils' views about their difficulties, support approaches in place and their needs.
-The SLT/SENDCo rate and discuss concerns with the pupil's family and involve them in planning support approaches.
+The SLT/SENDCo raise and discuss concerns with the pupil's family and involve them in planning support approaches.

-There gas close home-school links, so school staff are aware of changes in home circumstances that may impact on progress.
+There are close home-school links, so school staff are aware of changes in home circumstances that may impact on progress.
 The SENDCo liaises and consults with external professionals and support services, where appropriate.

-Where appropriate, external services contribute via consultation or specialist assessment leading to a more specifically focussed The Team around the Child agree SMART outcomes and how success will be measured.
+Where appropriate, external services contribute via consultation or specialist assessment, leading to a more specifically focussed plan.
+The Team around the Child agree SMART outcomes and how success will be measured.
 A range of assessments are used as a baseline from which progress can be measured.
-Consideration is taken of the pupil's development in comparison to their peers and their response to previous intervention achieve agreed outcomes.
-Interventions used are well founded and evidence based.
+Consideration is taken of the pupil's development in comparison to their peers and their response to previous interventions.

-Clear plans are in place for the use of support to
+Clear plans are in place for the use of support to achieve agreed outcomes.